George-Miao/clashctl/README.md

 ## About <a name = "about"></a>

-Easy-to-use command line tool to interact with [Clash](https://https://github.com/Dreamacro/clash) RESTful API.
+Easy-to-use TUI & CLI to interact with [Clash](https://https://github.com/Dreamacro/clash) RESTful API.

 ## Getting Started <a name = "getting_started"></a>